patrikja/kattis/README.md

 # kattis
-Some haskell solutions to haskell problems
+Some Haskell solutions to Haskell problems